-During these stages, companies are agile, flexible and are constantly adapting, readapting and improving their product, as well as defining their target market.
+During these initial stages, companies are agile, flexible and are constantly adapting, readapting, and improving their product, as well as defining their target market.
 They need ambitious, intelligent and motivated people, ready to think, propose and execute, so many times the SDR role will go further.

-Getting started as an SDR in a startup is a great experience; not only you can learn a lot about their industry and develop skills in different areas, but you can also see exactly what the early stages of establishing and building a successful business works.
+Getting started in your career as an SDR in a startup is a great experience; not only you can learn a lot about their industry and develop skills in different areas, but you can also see exactly what the early stages of establishing and building a successful business works.

 In the companies we work with we have good examples of people with great career development that started as an SDR.
 Some of them, in less than 1 year have become SDR Manager, Account Executive, Customer Success Manager or Project Manager.

 What are you waiting for?
-Feel ready already?
+Feel ready yet?

-Want to read more fresh content about the role of an SDR?
+Want to read more fresh content about the role of an SDR and sales teams?
 Check out more articles.